soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 but it works on applicative functors.
 This type class isn't very common and is mostly used for parsing libraries as far as I know.
-It provides us with an interface to combine two `Parser`s - if the first one fails to parse, we try the other.
+It provides us with an interface to combine two `Parser`s - if the first one fails to parse, try the other.
 It also provides other useful functions such as `optional`, which will help us with our case: